Working at the HPCC

 Open to all interested and free of charge, we invite you to step away from the daily din of noise and hype and join us for the next annual Stanford Conference!
 Visit the following site for up-to-date information: https://www.hpcadvisorycouncil.com

-The Stanford High Performance Computing Center (HPCC) is proud to offer ME344: Introduction to High Performance Computing to Stanford University.
-ME344 provides a once-in-a-lifetime opportunity for students to gain hands-on experience with building high performance computing clusters, from barebones hardware to advanced cluster installation and management.
+The Stanford High Performance Computing Center (HPCC) is proud to offer CS 74: An Introduction to High Performance Computing Systems to Stanford University.
+CS 74 provides a once-in-a-lifetime opportunity for students to gain hands-on experience with building high performance computing clusters, from barebones hardware to advanced cluster installation and management.
 Throughout the course, students become comfortable with Linux and Bash, in addition to software for open source HPC support,and the operating systems necessary to build clusters in the future.
-Students spend plenty of time in the cluster room to gain the skills and knowledge necessary to work with companies that have large computing clusters like Intel, Nvidia, and Mellanox.Learn more
+Students spend plenty of time in the cluster room to gain the skills and knowledge necessary to work in academia, industry, and national laboratories that have large computing clusters.
+Register now!Learn more